2025 Oklahoma’s Promise Teacher Eligibility Track Income Limits (PDF, 250k)

 Family income is checked at the time the student initially enrolls in the program and again each year the student is enrolled in college.

 You have the option to move the student’s application to the 2025-26 school year under the teacher eligibility track.
-You will not resubmit the application, and we are currently working on a process.
-This will be available on our website as soon as it is complete.
+You will not resubmit the application, You will need to submit a change of status form (external link).
 Please understand that this change must be completed before Dec.
 31 of the student’s senior year, and it cannot be changed after that date.